 If you're worried about any negative impacts on your credit score, you should know that there is unlikely to be any adverse effects on your credit as long as you've accounted for any pending transactions.

 Here are some tips to follow as you close your account.

-Always confirm that your account is closed before you move on with your previous bank.
-Don’t assume that your old bank took care of business just because you completed an account closure request.
+Always confirm your account is closed before you move on to a new bank.
+Don't assume your old bank took care of business just because you completed an account closure request.
 Ask your bank for written confirmation of account closure.